the-channels/channels/NewChannel.md

 # How channels work

-Despite being written in C++, the Hub uses Python to convert channel specifics into a standardized form.
+The Hub uses Python to convert channel specifics into a standardized form.

 ![channels](https://user-images.githubusercontent.com/1666014/127716547-670110c4-4c16-47a9-8a72-954963ec54fc.png)